Nadim147c/Discord-handler/README.md

 ## Installation

--   Use this command to clone the repository and install of dependency.
+-   Use this command to clone the repository and install all dependencies.

 ```bash
 git clone https://github.com/3N147/Discord-handler.git